Window: Bay

 A bay window is a multi-panel window, with at least three panels set at different angles to create a protrusion from the wall line.

 Oriel

-This form of bay window most often appears in Tudor-style houses and monasteries.
+An oriel window is a form of bay window.
+This form most often appears in Tudor-style houses and monasteries.
 It projects from the wall and does not extend to the ground.
 Originally a form of porch, they are often supported by brackets or corbels.

 Thermal

 Thermal, or Diocletian, windows are large semicircular windows (or niches) which are usually divided into three lights (window compartments) by two mullions.
 The central compartment is often wider than the two side lights on either side of it.

 Picture

 A picture window is a large fixed window in a wall, typically without glazing bars, or glazed with only perfunctory glazing bars (muntins) near the edge of the window.
 Picture windows provide an unimpeded view, as if framing a picture.

 Multi-lite

 A multi-lite window is a window glazed with small panes of glass separated by wooden or lead glazing bars, or muntins, arranged in a decorative glazing pattern often dictated by the building's architectural style.
 Due to the historic unavailability of large panes of glass, the multi-lit (or lattice window) was the most common window style until the beginning of the 20th century, and is still used in traditional architecture.